michaelliuuu/Object-Oriented-Design/README.md

-Notable projects that I have done in the Langara class CPSC 1181.
+Notable projects that I have completed in school for object-oriented programming.

 Concepts learned:
   - objects